-What turns a license into a franchise in the United States is governed by the definition established by the Federal Trade Commission (“The FTC Rule”) and by the various states that have adopted alternative definitions.
-Under the FTC Rule, there are three general requirements for a license to be considered a franchise:
+In the United States, a business becomes a franchise if it meets the definition established by the Federal Trade Commission (FTC), known as the FTC Franchise Rule.
+Under the FTC Franchise Rule, there are three general requirements for a franchise agreement to be considered official:

 - The franchisee’s business is substantially associated with the franchisor's brand.
 In franchising, the franchisor and each of its franchisees are sharing a common brand.